Microsoft/ATADocs.pt-br/ATPDocs/suspicious-activity-guide.md

 ## <a name="suspected-brute-force-attack-kerberos-ntlm"></a>Suspeita de ataque de força bruta (NTLM do Kerberos)
 <a name="suspicious-authentication-failures"></a>

-*Antigo nome:* falhas de autenticação suspeitas
+*Nome anterior:* Falhas de autenticação suspeitas

 **Descrição**